3P's lessons plans

 Find a large image of a slice of bread, where students can draw and design their own sandwich by adding their favorite ingredients—lettuce, cheese, tomato, ham, or anything they like!
 This creative task allows to write about their sandwich.

-Lunch Box Game Board!
+Lunch Box Interactive Game Board!
 It combines speaking, vocabulary, and a touch of strategy.
 Students take turns moving around the board using markers (included), landing on different lunch box items.

 If they can name the food where they land, they collect the item by choosing the matching card, that they place on the lunchbox template provided.
 When the game is over, they write what they have with sentences like: